Shipping containers

 When you hire a shipping container, place it on your property wherever possible.
 If you must place it on public property, you need to apply for Council approval.

-The maximum period that any container may occupy a space within the road corridor is 14 days.
-If a container needs to be on public road corridor for longer than 14 days, it will be considered on a case-by-case basis.
+If a container needs to be on public road corridor, it will be considered on a case-by-case basis.

 Applying for a permit